-J. Steven Roush, CPA, age 69 serves on the Audit, Independent Directors, Compensation and Investment Committees.
-Mr. Roush chairs the Audit Committee.
-Mr. Roush's term on the Board and the Committees noted above expire on the date of the 2016 Annual Meeting.
+J. Steven Roush, CPA, age 71 serves on our Audit, Independent Directors, Compensation and Investment Committees.
+Mr. Roush chairs our Board of Directors and our Audit Committee.
+Mr. Roush's term on our Board and Committees noted above will expire on the date of the 2017 Annual Meeting.
 Mr. Roush retired from PricewaterhouseCoopers in 2007 after 39 years, 30 of those as a Partner.
 Mr. Roush brings experience in a diverse number of industries ranging from manufacturing, non-profits and retail (restaurants) with a concentration in real estate, (office, residential, hospitality and commercial) telecommunications and pharmaceutical.
 He has a background in dealing with both private and public company boards of directors.
 Mr. Roush has a Bachelor of Science Degree in Accounting from Drake University and an Advanced Professional Director Certification from the American College of Corporate Directors.

-Mr. Roush brings to the Board years of dealing with the SEC and its various regulatory filings, Sarbanes Oxley (SOX 404) implementation and maintenance and the experience of working with many diverse boards running across varied industries.
+Mr. Roush brings to our Board years of dealing with the SEC and regulatory filings required by the SEC, Sarbanes Oxley (SOX 404) implementation and maintenance and the experience of working with many diverse boards running across varied industries.
 Over the years, he has served as an office managing partner, an SEC Review Partner (over 20 years) and a Risk Management Partner.
-Mr. Roush currently serves as a member of the Board and Chairman of the Audit Committee of STAAR Surgical Company, a public ophthalmic company.
-He is also a member of the Board and Chairman of the Audit Committee of W.E.
+Mr. Roush currently serves as Chairman of the Board and Chairman of the Audit Committee of W.E.
 Hall Company, a privately held manufacturer and distributor of corrugated pipe and related drainage products.
 Mr. Roush is also on the Board of Trustees and Chairman of the Audit Committee of the Orange County Museum of Art.
-He previously served on the Audit Committee of the National American Heart Association and a member of the Board and Chairman of the Audit committee of AirTouch Communications, Inc., a public telecommunication device company.
+He previously served six years on the Audit Communications, Inc., a public telecommunication device company and Staar Surgical Company, a public manufacturer of implantable lenses for the eye.
 Our Board has determined that Mr. Roush satisfies the SEC's requirements of an "audit committee financial expert."

-Suzanne Koenig, age 55, serves on the Audit, Independent Directors, Compensation and Investment Committees.
-Ms. Koenig's term on the Board and the Committees noted above expire on the date of the 2016 Annual Meeting.
-Ms. Koenig is president and founder of SAK Management Services LLC, a nationally recognized long-term care management and healthcare consulting services company.
-With over 20 years of extensive experience as an owner and operator, Ms. Koenig offers specialized skills in operations improvement, staff development and quality assurance with particular expertise in marketing, census development and operations enhancement for the whole spectrum of senior housing, long-term care and other healthcare entities requiring turnaround services.
+Suzanne Koenig, age 57, serves on our Audit, Independent Directors, Compensation and Investment Committees.
+Ms. Koenig's term on our Board and Committees noted above will expire on the date of the 2017 Annual Meeting.
+Ms. Koenig is president and founder of SAK Management Services LLC, a nationally recognized long-term care management and healthcare consulting services company, where she has worked for 17 years.
+With over 30 years of extensive experience as an owner and operator, Ms. Koenig offers specialized skills in operations improvement, staff development and quality assurance with particular expertise in marketing, census development and operations enhancement for the whole spectrum of senior housing, long-term care and other healthcare entities requiring turnaround services.

 Ms. Koenig's professional experience has included executive positions in marketing, development and operations management for both regional and national health care providers representing property portfolios throughout the United States.
-Recently Ms. Koenig has been appointed as the Patient Care Ombudsman, Receiver and Chapter 11 Trustee in several of the new Heal Care Bankruptcy Filings (Chapter 11 and Chapter 7) with the advent of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), including healthcare entities such as physician practices and hospitals.
+Recently Ms. Koenig has been appointed as the Patient Care Ombudsman, Receiver and Chapter 11 Trustee, in several of the new health care bankruptcy filings (Chapter 11 and Chapter 7) with the advent of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), including healthcare entities such as physician practices and hospitals.